pp4rs/foundations-installation-guide/docs/gitInstall.md

 ## Mac Users

 On MacOS, download and install Git from [here](http://git-scm.com/download/mac).
 If your system says it can't be opened, because it is from an unidentified developer, then open it via right-lick and `open`.

+### Adding Autocompletion

+Because we want to minimize our time spent typing long commands we want the option for our computer to autocomplete some git commands.

-Also install the command-line auto-completion script.
+Install the command-line auto-completion script.
 For this go to [this website](https://github.com/git/git/raw/master/contrib/completion/git-completion.bash).
 You should now see a the text file starting with

 ```
 # bash/zsh completion support for core Git.